 To start off with, it’s worth going over what a synthesizer is.
 Put simply, a synthesizer is an electronic musical instrument.
 They are often paired with an electronic keyboard and can create a wide variety of sounds and noises.

-Whether you’re a metal fan, pop lover or classical nerd, there’ll be a synthesizer that suits your needs.
+Whether you’re a metal fan, pop lover or classical nerd, there’ll be a vintage synth that suits your needs.

 They’re not just compatible with electronic instruments and keyboards either.
 They can be played with other tools such as fingerboards, drum machine, instrument controllers or sequencers or even wind controllers.